Carchex

-CARCHEX is a Baltimore, Maryland-based company that provides extended auto warranties and Mobile Vehicle Inspections.
+CARCHEX is an American company that provides extended auto warranties and mobile vehicle inspections.
+The company is headquartered in Baltimore, Maryland and provides services across all 50 states in the US through a network of authorised mechanics.

 History

 CARCHEX was founded in 1999 as a provider of pre-purchase vehicle inspections.
 In 2003, the company was purchased by Jason Goldsmith, a Baltimore-based entrepreneur and founder of TheLoanPage.com.
 Shortly afterward, CARCHEX expanded its vehicle inspection service to all 50 states by partnering with a nationwide network of ASE-certified mechanics.

 In 2004, CARCHEX added a second consumer assurance product to its business by offering vehicle service contracts (VSCs), also known as extended warranties.
 The company expanded the service in 2007 as a warranty remarketing program conducted on behalf of dealership groups such as MileOne.
 The company has an A+ rating from the Better Business Bureau.

 In 2014, CARCHEX announced a partnership with Mothers Against Drunk Driving (MADD).
 As part of the partnership, CARCHEX donated $20,000 to the organization to help prevent underage drinking and eliminate drunk driving.